marklogic-community/mlcplusplus/CONTRIBUTING.md

 The CConnection class is a typedef allowing direct casting of a C CConnection pointer to a C++ Connection pointer by the wrapper C++ API.

+## Documentation comments

+Doxygen is used to generate API documentation.
+Please use the /** and \*\*/ characters to start and end a Doxygen comment.